-The material of a collider is used to describe the physical properties it is made of.
+The material of a rigid body is used to describe the physical properties it is made of.
 This is represented by the Material class.
-Each collider that you create will have a default material.
-You can get the material of the collider using the Collider:: getMaterial() method.
+Each body that you create will have a default material.
+You can get the material of the rigid body using the RigidBody:: getMaterial() method.